Vortex lattice in spin-imbalanced unitary Fermi gas

 \subsection{Ground state properties}

 Before we start to consider the system in the rotating frame, we analyze ground states as a functions of the spin polarization $\delta$ revealed by the ASLDA method.
 The simulated density profiles are shown in Fig.~\ref{fig:comp_gray}a.
 First of all, we observe the phase separation there.
 The system spontaneously splits into the~spin-polarized corona and the superfluid core.
 Hereafter, we define the polarized region as a volume where $p(\bm{r}) > p_{\mathrm{crit}}=50\%$.
 We find that this definition reasonably well selects the region where $\Delta(\bm{r})\approx 0$.
-Advantage of using it is that it is insensitive to presence of quantum vortices and other singularity lines, where $\Delta=0$ by definition.
-In Fig.~\ref{fig:comp_gray}a the light grey centre means there is a condensate with a high particle density.
+The advantage of using it is that it is insensitive to the presence of quantum vortices and other singularity lines, where $\Delta=0$ by definition.
+In Fig.~\ref{fig:comp_gray}a the light grey center means there is a condensate with a high particle density.
 The darker space corresponds to unpaired particles.
-In the minority component it is clearly seen for which population imbalance the condensation occurs.
-For $\delta=80$ and $90\%$ we no longer see the dense part, so~the condensation vanish there.
+In the minority component, it is clearly seen for which population imbalance the condensation occurs.
+For $\delta=80$ and $90\%$, the dense part is no longer visible, so~the condensation vanishes there.